unifiedcontrolsystem/dai-ds/README.md

     ```
     systemProp.includeDebugSymbols=true
     ```
-__NOTE:__ Make sure the path to Java 1.8 is correct for the OS distribution
-    being used (OpenSUSE Leap 15.1's path is shown here)!

 4. Get and extract the DAI source tarball or another method to get the DAI source tree.
 5. 'cd' to the extracted source tree's root.